SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 ### 3.- Which games can be split-screened using Nucleus Co-op?

-There are a lot of supported games, see [Which games are supported?](/docs/games).
+Nucleus Co-op has support for more than 400 games now, see [which games are supported?](/docs/games).

 ### 4.- Where do I download Nucleus Co-op?

 You can download latest version from [Github](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).
 Download the compiled .zip release, don't download the source code zip if you just want to use the app.
-Version 1.1.4 is the latest version recent handlers are created for, please avoid using older and other versions (like regular Alpha 8 and Alpha 10) as they are outdated now.
+Version 2.0 is the latest version recent handlers are created for, please avoid using older and other versions (like regular Alpha 8 and Alpha 10) as they are outdated now.

 ### 5.- How do I use Nucleus Co-op?